shirdheen/nology-fakeos-project/README.md

 - The project is not fully responsive for mobile.
 It has been currently design for desktop purposes only.
 - There are no animations for when the modals are opened.

+## Bugs to be Fixed

+- "Loading..." is not being displayed for the Dictionary API.

 ## Future Goals

 - Add animations for modals.